 OFF-ICE TRAINING – Off ice training is an integral part of a skater’s training.
 This session is included in your fees.

-The number of additional lessons (if any) a skater wishes to have is a decision made by the parent, skater and primary coach.
+The number of additional lessons (if any) a skater wishes to have is a decision made by the parent, skater and Coaches Director.

 Freeskate solo preparation for test or competition will require private lessons.
 All test and competition fees are, of course, the responsibility of the parent.